fejesd/lwnoodle/README.md

 server.PATH.TO.MY.NODE.MyProperty__manual_ = 'this is my property';
 ```

+When use the __rw__ after the property name, then you can set the read-write flag.
+When you use __manual__ after the property name, then you can set the description.

 ## Callbacks

 You can set up callback listeners, which are called when the property is modified either by server or client: